hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 ## Local Environment

-One of the key things that we bake into the invoke script is the ability to declare local environment variables.
-We do this by conditionally providing a `Global:Environment:Variables` section in the template.yaml.
+One of the key things that we bake into the invoke/start-lambda script is the ability to declare local environment variables.
+We do this by conditionally providinga `Global:Environment:Variables` section in the template.yaml.
 You can see with our LOCALSTACK_URL environment variable that we only supply a docker host domain in expectation of localstack being up on the same docker daemon.
 You can do the same with other environments that you want to set for local runs.

 Note: you have to build the template if you add a new parameter but then all environment configurations are based off of the `parameter-override` that you supply during a sam invoke/start-lambda operation.